st0rmbtw/TerrariaCloneCpp/README.md

 * cmake 3.18+
 * ninja
-* [_Optionally_] glslang executable in the root folder of the project to compile vulkan shaders.
+* [_Optional_] glslang executable in the root folder of the project to compile vulkan shaders.

 ### Debug build